imCharlieB/area-card-elite/README.md

 There are some node scripts defined that you can use during development:

 **`watch`**
 Starts `rollup` in watch mode to "transpile" any changes you make the any TypeScript Files.
-It also starts up a local server on port `4000` to serve the transpiled files to the test Home Assistant'.
+It also starts up a local server on port `4000` to serve the transpiled files to the test HA'.
 Note that sometimes `rollup` can be a little fickle.
 I you make some major structural changes, or just some very incorrect TS syntax, it will stop running.
 You will then have to restart the `watch` script.

 **`start:hass`**
-Starts the test Home Assistant docker container instance.
+Starts the test HA docker container instance.
 This should be used in conjunction with the `watch` script.

-The test Home Assistant server is available at [`http://0.0.0.0:8123`](http://0.0.0.0:8123).
+The test HA server is available at [`http://0.0.0.0:8123`](http://0.0.0.0:8123).
 You will need to go through 3-4 screens of setup when you tun it the first time.
 Next time you should be able to just log in, remembering to check the `Keep me logged in` box as you will probably be reloading the page a lot.

 **`format`**